usc-isi-i2/kgtk/docs/analysis/graph_embeddings.md

 For detail definitions, please refer to KGTK document.

 ## Output format
-There are two types of format: kgtk and wv:
+There are three types of format: glove, w2v, and kgtk:

 ### glove format
 When useing this format, the output is an .tsv file where each line is the embedding for a node.
 Each line is represented by a single node followed respectively by the components of its embedding, each in a different column, all separated by tabs.
 For example: